Gunman who killed 4 in New York was trying to get to NFL offices and claimed to have CTE: Officials

-Investigators believe Shane Tamura, of Las Vegas, was trying to get up to the NFL offices after shooting several people in the lobby on Monday but entered the wrong elevator bank, Mayor Eric Adams said in interviews.
+Investigators believe Shane Tamura, a 27-year-old Las Vegas casino worker, was trying to get up to the NFL offices after shooting several people in the skyscraper’s lobby on Monday but entered the wrong elevator bank, Mayor Eric Adams said in interviews.

 Four people were killed, including an off-duty New York City police officer, Didarul Islam.